 Where can I report sightings or learn more?

-- If you would like to learn more about the SHP project, including information on how you can be involved, please contact Kathleen Foley (contact info above).
+4) If you would like to learn more about the SHP project, including information on how you can be involved, please contact Kathleen Foley (contact info above).
 You can also follow our project updates here.

 Please be certain you are looking at an Island Marble butterfly before reporting any sightings.
 Biologists are especially interested in sightings originating from outside of the south end of San Juan Island.
 Please use a “hands-off” approach when observing this butterfly.
 It is illegal under Washington State law to collect it, even for catch & release, without a state permit.

 Content for this web page provided in part by the US Fish & Wildlife Service and the Washington Department of Fish & Wildlife.